sagemath/trac_to_gh/Issue 5641.md

 # Issue 5641: plotting of matrices with 0 rows or columns is broken in multiple ways

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5641

 Original creator: was